 Well, for one, 41.9% of emails are opened using mobile devices.
 This means your prospect would find it hard to read a long subject line.

-Lastly, a long subject line may not be able to communicate the real purpose of the email.
-If your prospect doesn’t understand your intent, they might send your email to the spam folder.
+Lastly, a long subject line may fail to communicate the real purpose of the email.
+And if your prospect doesn’t understand your intent, they might send your email to the spam folder.

 Pro Tip: Use a subject line checker to achieve the perfect networking email subject line length.